igrishaev/pg2/README.md

 1
 ~~~

-The `insert-into-table` function has the `:n` flag in the source .sql
+The `insert-into-table` function has the `:n` flag in the source SQL file.
+Thus,
-file.
-Thus, it returns the number of rows affected by the command.
-Above, there
+it returns the number of rows affected by the command.
+Above, there was a single
-was a single record inserted.
+record inserted.

-Let's try an expression that inserts somethin and returns the data:
+Let's try an expression that inserts something and returns the data:

 ~~~clojure
 (insert-into-table-returning conn